MicrosoftDocs/azure-devops-docs/docs/work/scrum/forecast.md

 ---
-title: Velocity and forecasting | VSTS & TFS
+title: Forecasting
-description: Use the velocity chart and forecast tool to determine how much work your team can deliver across several sprints
+description: Use the forecast tool to determine how much work your team can deliver across several sprints
 ms.technology: vs-devops-wit
 ms.prod: vs-devops-alm
 ms.assetid: C46ED4AA-4B8F-4D5D-BC51-52F6D67BF8C6
 ms.manager: douge
 ms.author: kaelli
-ms.date: 04/11/2017
 ms.topic: get-started-article
+ms.date: 10/24/2017
 ---

-# Forecasting
+# Forecast your product backlog

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

 Teams use the forecast tool to help in their sprint planning efforts.
 By plugging in a value for the [team velocity](../../report/guidance/team-velocity.md), the forecast tool will show which items in the backlog can be completed within future sprints.
 Both tools are team-specific tools that rely on the team's ability to estimate backlog items.
 Once your team has completed a sprint or two, they can use the team velocity  to forecast how much of the backlog they can finish within the upcoming sprints.

 Use this topic to learn:

 > [!div class="checklist"]
 > * How to forecast upcoming sprints
-> * Tips for using the forecast tool
 > * Required and recommended team activities to support forecasting

 [!INCLUDE [temp](../_shared/image-differences.md)]